-High school trick plays are wackier than grass-covered flip flops, and that’s pretty darn wacky.
-There’s no telling what a head coach is going to break out when he’s under the Friday night lights.
+High school trick plays are wackier than grass-covered flip flops, and that's pretty darn wacky.
+There's no telling what a high school football head coach is going to break out when he's under the Friday night lights.
+Clear eyes, full playbook of insane plays that include having my running back line up for a field goal in the opening minutes of the first half while my entire football team does the Macarena on the sideline, can't lose!

 In a state where everything is bigger, it's no surprise schools break out crazy trick plays like this one from Katy, Texas.